 Outside, another dedicated bunch was busy carrying heavy logs of wood to prepare for a big fire-party, while the kids walk about the area, engaged in their own lively conversations, or almost hypnotized by different Theyyams.

 To me, the entire night of different Theyyams looked more than just a bunch of fancy dance performances.
-It appeared as one of those subtle gatherings that were meant to bring people together, displaying us simple examples, one after another, about how the society, as one, works together.
+It appeared as one of those subtle gatherings that were meant to bring people together, displaying the simple examples of how society, as one, can work together.

 After all, I realized, this what festivals and cultures are meant for — in their true, absolute sense.